-Pavlovic is the Founder and Editor-in-Chief of The Pavlovic Today, an independent American news outlet with a critical presence in the White House Press Corps and regularly covers and provides analysis on all major news-events, press briefings, presidential press conferences and visits by heads of states.
-Pavlovic frequently provides on-air political commentary for BBC and Sky News in the UK and have conducted a number of exclusive of interveiws such as with the Serbian President Aleksandar Vucic, UKIP’s/Brexit Party leader Nigel Farage, political donor, and businessman Arron Banks, Chairman of the ERG Mark Francois, etc.
+Pavlovic is the Founder and Editor-in-Chief of The Pavlovic Today, an independent American news outlet with a critical presence in the White House Press Corps and regularly covers and provides analysis on all major news-events, press briefings, presidential press conferences, and visits by heads of states.
+Pavlovic frequently provides on-air political commentary for BBC and Sky News in the UK and has conducted a number of exclusive interviews such as with the Serbian President Aleksandar Vucic, UKIP’s/Brexit Party leader Nigel Farage, political donor, and businessman Arron Banks, Chairman of the ERG Mark Francois, etc.

 Pavlovic made international headlines and was hailed as a hero by the American public for breaking the White House’s camera ban by streaming the press briefing via the Periscope app.
 In 2018, Pavlovic has been awarded a Poynter Fellowship in Journalism for her talk at Yale University: The State of Free Press in Trump’s America.

 In 2019, Sam Donaldson, Todd J. Gillman, Andrew Feinberg, Johanatah Karl, and Ksenija Pavlovic filed statements in support of the legal case led by Ted Boutrous to reinstate Brian Karem’s White House press pass.

 In 2018, as the only U.S. military spouse in the D.C. cohort, Pavlovic was selected to take part with her media venture The Pavlovic Today in an entrepreneurial We Work, Veterans in Residence program.